madjugglers/pattern-book/01_maj_pattern_book.md

 * **phantom**.
   A feedee place holder who isn't really there.
 A feeder, for example, may feed 2 real feeders and a phantom in a sweep feed: pass-pass-self-pass and repeat.
+* **plus**.
+A suffix added to indicate an extra club added to the base pattern.
 * **preverted.** A moving convention in the weave: back-on-the-end/forward-through-the-middle.
 * **run it**.
 Continue juggling for an indefinite number of cycles.
 * **scheisse**.
 An utterance of frustration, possibly by Dan Schuchnect.
+* **southern Wisconsin convention**.
+When changing sides from a feedee position in a standard count, do so on an outside-throw/inside-catch; e.g. on a  right-hand throw/left-hand reception when on the right side of the feedee line.
 * **straight**.
 A right-to-left or left-to-right pass.
+* **sweenish**.
+A fancy final move in a pattern, preferably clean.
 * **The wind is our friend**.
 An encouraging commentary when juggling outside.
 * **three-count**.
 In Madison, the default passing count between two jugglers.
 Sometimes called the *waltz*.
+* **tomify**.
+Replace a 2-count with pass-pass-pass, thus omitting selfs (Tom Pomraning)
 * **triple up**.
 The showy last action in a pattern, after the hup, in which each juggler lofts a triple self.
 * **ultimate**.
 1-count
+* **weave**.
+A most popular moving pattern with three feedees and a feeder, which is the basis of many multi-person patterns.
+The 3 feedees move in a figure 8 while juggling.
+* **windshield wiper**.
+The more common style of feeding where the feeder first feeds the line in sequence, and then returns in reverse order.
+Windshield wiper and carriage return are the same with two feedees, but differ for three or more feedees.
 * **wuss**.
 The amount of gentleness, tenderness and love added to a juggling throw.
   Compare to mayonnaise.
 The quality of passes you would make to your favorite grandmother.
 As in, please add some wuss to your middle passes.
 You're hurting my catching hand!
-* **southern Wisconsin convention**.
-When changing sides from a feedee position in a standard count, do so on an outside-throw/inside-catch; e.g. on a  right-hand throw/left-hand reception when on the right side of the feedee line.
-* **weave**.
-A most popular moving pattern with three feedees and a feeder, which is the basis of many multi-person patterns.
-The 3 feedees move in a figure 8 while juggling.
-* **windshield wiper**.
-The more common style of feeding where the feeder first feeds the line in sequence, and then returns in reverse order.
-Windshield wiper and carriage return are the same with two feedees, but differ for three or more feedees.
 * **You herniated my ZOC.** Said if a pass forced extension and excessive effort in the catching.
 * **ZOC**.
   Zone of Catchability.
 The area around a passer where they can catch